-The Code of Practice on Local Authority Accounting in the UK 2020-21 has introduced the following changes in accounting policy, which will need to be adopted fully by the Council in the 2020-21 financial statements from 1 April 2020.
+The Code of Practice on Local Authority Accounting in the UK 2020-21 has introduced the following changes in accounting policy, which will need to be adopted fully by the Council in the 2021-22 financial statements from 1 April 2021.

-The Council is required to disclose information relating to the impact of the accounting changes on the financial statements as a result of the adoption by the Code of a new standard that has been issued, but is not yet required to be adopted by the Council.
+The Council is required to disclose information relating to the impact of the accounting changes on the financial statements as a result of the adoption by the Code of a new standard that has been issued but is not yet required to be adopted by the Council.
 The Council is required to make disclosure of the estimated effect of the new standard in these financial statements.

-The following accounting standards have minor changes next year, but these are either not relevant to the Council or the changes are expected to be minor and are not expected to make any change to the reported information in the accounts and will therefore not have a material effect:
+The following accounting standards have changes next year, but these are either not relevant to the Council or the changes are expected to be minor and are not expected to make any change to the reported information in the accounts and will therefore not have a material effect:

-- Amendments to IFRS 3 Definition of a Business - Amendments to IAS 28 Long term interests in Associates and Joint Ventures - Annual improvements to IFRS Standards 2015-2017 cycle - Interest rate benchmark reform: Amendments to IFRS 9, IAS 39 and IFRS 7 - Interest rate benchmark reform phase 2: Amendments to IFRS 9, IAS 39, IFRS 7, IFRS4 and IFRS 16.
+- Definition of a Business: Amendments to IFRS 3 Business combinations - Interest rate benchmark reform: Amendments to IFRS 9, IAS 39 and IFRS 7 - Interest rate benchmark reform phase 2: Amendments to IFRS 9, IAS 39, IFRS 7, IFRS4 and IFRS 16